 You may find the tasks you need to complete at University more challenging than you had expected, or academic staff may identify issues with your work of which you have previously been unaware.
 Whatever the case, if you think you may be dyslexic, dyspraxic or have AD(H)D you could attend an Information Session to find out more and meet a member of the Academic Support Team.
 Or you may decide to use the Do It Profiler to identify useful resources to help you study more effectively.

 Please click on the topic heading or the plus symbol to the right of the heading to find out more about screening and formal assessment for these Specific Learning Differences:

-Information sessions will be held at University Park on the following Wednesdays: 7th and 28th February, 14th March and 25th April 2018.
+Information sessions will be held at University Park on the following Wednesdays: 14th March and 25th April 2018.

 There will also be one held at Sutton Bonington on Wednesday 21st February 2018.

-However, students who wish to undertake an online screening prior to the information sessions or who want to book onto the information sessions should contact dyslexia-support@email@example.com or call extension 66115 (0115 846 6115).
+If you want to complete the online Do It Profiler prior to the information sessions or youwant to book onto the information sessions please contact dyslexia-support@email@example.com or call extension 66115 (0115 846 6115).